anisul12345/To-do-List-/README.md

 ### Running the Application

-1. Create an account or log in if you already have one.
-2. Start creating your personal to do list.
+1. Start creating your to do list for yourself or your group.

 ## Built With